-SPG 201.65-1 requires the deans of the schools or colleges and the directors of administrative units to articulate and disseminate implementation policies that apply to faculty and/or staff within those units.
-The implementation policy and procedures for University Musical Society (UMS) are provided below.
-This policy and its procedures apply to all full-time staff, whether permanent or temporary, and to all permanent part-time staff in UMS.
+SPG 201.65-1 requires the deans of the schools or colleges and the directors of administrative units to articulate and disseminate implementation policies on conflicts of interest and commitment that apply to faculty and/or staff within those units.
+The implementation policy and procedures for College of Engineering staff are provided below.
+This policy and its procedures apply to all full-time staff, whether permanent or temporary, and to all permanent part-time staff in the unit.
 The University expects all staff to be familiar with the contents of SPG 201.65-1 and with the applicable set of unit implementation procedures.

-A. Statement of Principles
+A. Statement of Principles for College of Engineering's Policy